Introduction to Green Star Polyps Coral Care

 They are also part of the Alcyonacea order, which means they are part of the same part of the coral family tree as the leather corals.
 Each tentacle has a serrated appearance to it, when examined close-up, as can be seen in the next image, below.

-The polyps are attached to each other by a thick, rubbery purple matt, called a stolon.
+At the base of the colony, each of the polyps is attached to each other by a thick, rubbery purple matt, called a stolon.

-The polyps do appear most aesthetically pleasing with some blue or actinic lighting to help make the green polyps pop.
+The polyps do appear most aesthetically pleasing with some blue or actinic lighting to help make the green polyps pop, but they do not require this to grow in your tank.

 When disturbed, the polyps can fully retract into the stolon, for protection.